Beyond the Authoritarian Wall

 The following dichotomy list details the difference between anarchism and authoritarianism.
 When we are able

-to make the connections in our minds between items in the anarchism column, and make connections in our minds between items
+to 1.) make strong connections in our minds among items in the anarchism column, and 2.) make strong connections in our minds among items

-in the authoritarianism column, and keep the two columns separate in our mind, we reach tremnedous clarity and capability to choose
+in the authoritarianism column, and 3.) effectively keep the two columns separate in our minds, we reach tremendous clarity and capability in all

-in support of either ideal, in all our daily activities.
-When we individually learn to choose positive over negative consistently then
+our thoughts, choices and actions, in all our daily activities.
+When we individually learn to consistently choose positive over negative then,

 Our most important choice.